clening/MastodonPrivacyGuide/README.md

 [^3]: But because lawyers, not always!
 Sometimes, dead people also have data protection rights, whee!!!
 [^4]: CJEU, C‑582/14 Patrick Breyer (19.10.2016) (Dynamic IP address); CJEU, C‑184/20 - Vyriausioji Tarnybinės Etikos Komisija (01.08.2022) (sexual orientation inferred from disclosure of inhabitant/spouse/partner); Garante per la protezione dei dati personali (Italy) (Case No.
 9668051, 09.06.2022) (Google Analytics) [There are a half dozen of these cases].
+[^5]: I highlight this here for one reason: Under the GDPR and other laws, there are usually exceptions for purely 'household or personal use'.
+It's why email providers like Protonmail are generally considered processors, but not controllers and the data they manage -- and the controller is the data subject [Recital 18](https://gdpr-info.eu/recitals/no-18/).
+They're not generally making decisions on the means and purposes of processing -- that's being decided by the data subjects themelves.
+By contrast, Google does all sorts of stuff with email - all that smart suggestions nonsense, and targeted advertising, and bubbling up helpful suggestions.
+They're firmly in the controller camp.

+Based on the kinds of leeway that admins of instances get, and some recent decisions, notably the 2019 _Fashion ID_ case (CJEU, C-40/17 - Fashion ID), instance admins are _likely_ to be seen as controllers or at least joint controllers.